devvictrix/py-pixel-bot/docs/adrs/ADR-006-Concurrency-Model-for-Real-time-Monitoring-Loop.md

 *   **Suitability for I/O-Bound Nature:** The loop involves significant I/O-like operations (screen capture, image analysis via C-libs, action execution via PyAutoGUI) where `threading` performs well.
 *   **Standard Library:** No external dependencies for core concurrency.
 *   **Effective Stop Mechanism:** `threading.Event` can gracefully terminate the loop thread.
-*   **Sufficient for Initial Needs:** `asyncio`'s complexity for making components async-compatible outweighs benefits here. `multiprocessing` is unnecessary overhead.
+*   **Sufficient for Needs:** `asyncio`'s complexity for making components async-compatible outweighs benefits here. `multiprocessing` is unnecessary overhead for the main bot execution loop.

-If CPU-bound Python code in the analysis loop becomes a bottleneck later, `multiprocessing` for specific tasks could be a targeted optimization, but `threading` is best for the main loop.
+If CPU-bound Python code in the analysis loop becomes a significant bottleneck later, `multiprocessing` for specific, isolated tasks could be a targeted optimization, but `threading` is best for the main monitoring loop.

 ## Consequences

-*   The main monitoring loop will run in a separate daemon thread.
+*   The main monitoring loop (in `MainController`) runs in a separate daemon thread.
-*   The main thread handles user input (CLI/GUI) and controls the monitoring thread's lifecycle (start, stop via `threading.Event`).
+*   The main thread handles user input (CLI, and will handle GUI event loop) and controls the monitoring thread's lifecycle (start, stop via `threading.Event`).
 *   Care needed if data is shared between threads (use thread-safe mechanisms).
-Initially, communication might be mainly one-way signals.
+Currently, communication is primarily one-way signals (start/stop) and data is passed into the loop per cycle.
 *   Developers need basic Python threading understanding.

 ---